terrencetec/kontrol/docs/source/tutorial.rst

 The first two subsections show how we can obtain the necessary materials mentioned above and the last subsection shows how we can obtain the optimal complementary filters given those materials.

+We also assume that the relative sensor and the inertial sensor are aligned and inter-calibrated so they read the same signal.
+**This is extremely important**.

+*Caveat*

+This section solves the sensor fusion problem using the H-infinity method.
+The case presented is a hypothetical scenario as we only take the intrinsic sensor noises of the relative and inertial sensors into account, whereas there're more noises involved in reality.
+Doing so allows the demonstration to be simplified without much complications.
+So, please keep in mind that this section only serves the purpose of laying down the necessary procedures to use the method.
+Therefore, if you wish to use this method, do take into account all necessary noise sources in the sensors.

+In some systems, the relative sensors are "corrected" via a control scheme called "sensor correction" and it is the corrected relative sensor that is combined with the inertial sensor.
+The corrected sensor has a noise profile depending on the sensor correction filter that we will be optimizing in the next section :ref:`H-infinity sensor correction`.
+But because the sensor correction and other problems can be treated as a sensor fusion problem, it is beneficial to show how a sensor fusion problem is solved before going into other problems.
+This is why we begin with a hypotheical sensor fusion scenario.

+The way to go is to

+#.
+Firstly optimize a sensor correction filter.

+#.
+Evalute the effective noise presence in the corrected relative readout.

+#.
+Model and use that to optimize the complementary filters instead.

 Estimating inertial sensor noise